GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/10.191-200/07.Come-Out-in-the-Sunshine/docs.md

 ---
+title: |
-title: 197.
-Come Out in the Sunshine
+    197. Come Out in the Sunshine - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 197.
+Come Out in the Sunshine.
+Come out in the sunshine!
+O gather its wealth!
+There's joy in the sunshine, And beauty and health.
+Why stay in the shadow?
+Why weep in the gloom?
+Come out in the sunshine, And let your soul bloom.
+[Chorus]
+    keywords:  |
-    keywords: Christ in Song, Come Out in the Sunshine, Come out in the sunshine!, O beautiful healing light
+        Christ in Song, adventhymnals, advent hymnals, Come Out in the Sunshine, Come out in the sunshine!.
+O beautiful healing light
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 197. COME OUT IN THE SUNSHINE
+####  Christ in Song,

 ```txt
 1.